-The driving vision behind ADEC is the extension of educational content and opportunity beyond the traditional boundaries of the university walls, to serving not simply on-campus students but lifelong learners, broader domestic and international communities, under-served populations and even K–12 schools and the corporate/business community.
+The driving vision behind ADEC is the extension of educational content and opportunity beyond the traditional boundaries of university walls.
+ADEC members serve not only on-campus students, but also lifelong learners; broader domestic and international communities; under-served populations; and even K–12 schools and corporations.

 Primary emphasis is placed on educational and informational programs and services that fall within the traditional areas of competitive advantage for land-grant institutions.
 Specifically, this includes programs related to food and agriculture; nutrition and health; environment and natural resources; community and economic development; and children, youth, and families.

-The consortium draws upon the best and most effective subject matter specialists and information resources to share knowledge and content with learners.
-ADEC programming is offered locally, regionally, nationally, and internationally and is characterized by the following guiding principles:
+The consortium draws on the best and most effective subject matter specialists and information resources to share knowledge and content with learners.
+ADEC programming is offered locally, regionally, nationally, and internationally, and it is characterized by the following guiding principles: